 Three anadromous fishes are listed as species of concern by the National Marine Fisheries Service; rainbow smelt (Osmerus mordax), Atlantic sturgeon (Acipenser oxyrhynchus oxyrhynchus), and non-distinct population segment (DPS) Atlantic salmon (Salmo salar).
 These species are found within the Gulf of Maine (GOM), occupy overlapping habitats at some points in their life history, and are part of a common food web.
 The Department is lead agency on a Gulf of Maine wide project to assess the status of and threats to these species in Maine, New Hampshire and Massachusetts.
-This project is for five years and intended to avoid listing these species as federally threatened and endangered.
+This is a five year project intended to identify and eliminate threats to the species to improve status of the species and avoid listing these species as federally threatened and endangered.
 In 2007, work begins in Maine to map the distribution of smelt, location of fish passage obstructions and habitat.
 We will also begin to assess population structure, endemic pathogens and parasites, and water quality.
 Sturgeon and salmon work is scheduled to begin in 2008.
 One outcome of this work will result in a habitat model that will enable Maine to identify populations most at risk, likelihood for restoration for former populations and identify what management measures are needed to hold or regain populations.